Out & About: Cabaret Theatre presents its ‘Cabbie Awards’

 You can just make out Carolyn, Leigh, and me stacked up on the right edge of this picture.
-Carolyn won “Best Leading Actress in a Non-Musical” for The Miracle Worker, and I also got to present her with “Best Onstage Save” for some quick thinking during the gypsy dance of Man of La Mancha.
+Carolyn won “Best Leading Actress in a Non-Musical” for The Miracle Worker, and I also got to present her with “Best Onstage Save” for some quick thinking (and dancing) during the gypsy scene in Man of La Mancha.

 Hosts Anne Cruzan and David Seremet announced that, due to the long list of honorees, thank yous should be limited to 10 words or less.